 Sprays can be entered as either "generic" or "actual" depending on whether the product in question is listed in our database.
 Both rely on the same underlying emissions factors for fungicides, growth regulators, herbicides, insecticides, molluscicides or adjuvants (18, 40) multiplied by the concentration of active ingredient used.
 For "actual" sprays, we have a database of over 6000+ specific branded sprays and their active ingredient content taken from the UK pesticides register.

 11.6.
 Livestock

-This section covers nitrous oxide and methane emissions from animals' enteric fermentation and manures, and emissions from imported feeds and bedding.
+This section covers nitrous oxide and methane emissions from animals' enteric fermentation, manure storage methods and the embedded emissions from imported feeds and bedding.

-Livestock
+Livestock Data Entry